yeyazar/storybook2/README.md

 update 1: till Build out the states added update 2: composite component finished
-fix: is there a problem that is css related?
+fix: is there a problem that is css related? update 3: added assets folder and css file but didnt fix???

 Problems:
 1. Git first push had errors because first branch is called "main" not "master"